Financial Aid Satisfactory Progress

 correct the difficulties that prevent success, view web-based videos, and/or other

-suggested remediation to show increased possibilities of future SAP success.
+suggested remediation to show increased possibilities of future SP success.
 An approved

 appeal will give the student only 1 quarter of Probation and allow them to receive